Configured-logger-file-set-rotation

 Notes

-Use this helper when setting a full runtime rotation config.
+Use this helper when runtime rotation policy should change without rebuilding the logger.